silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S plasma-desktop

 # Or better minimalist and more up to date
-* sudo pacman -S plasma dolphin dolphin-utils packagekit-qt5 konsole
+* sudo pacman -S plasma dolphin dolphin-plugins packagekit-qt5 konsole

 # For missing backends on KDE Plasma:
 * sudo pacman -S packagekit-qt5